rcardosopereira/Smart_Med/README.md

 ####################################################################################
 ### Support🚀
 Please, if you have some questions, feel free to contact me.
-My e-mail is rcardosopereira@gmail.com and my mobile is (+351) 913 958 973.
+My e-mail is rcardosopereira@gmail.com.
 I am available to help you.
 Thank you very much ;-)
 ####################################################################################